COVID-19 pandemic in Ukraine: March 2020

 On 25 March, the Government introduced a 30-day emergency regime across Ukraine that was scheduled planned to end on 24 April.

 At 10:00 on 26 March, the Ministry of Health stated that 43 new cases had been confirmed in Ukraine during the previous 24 hours, bringing the total to 156 confirmed cases.
-One person in the Ivano-Frankivsk Oblast died of the disease.
+One person in Ivano-Frankivsk Oblast died of the disease.
 By the end of 26 March, there were five confirmed cases in Sevastopol, and nine in the rest of Crimea; over 3,000 people were suspected of having the disease, and nearly 90 were isolated in hospitals in Crimea (including Sevastopol).

 At 10:00 on 27 March, the Ministry announced that 62 more cases had been confirmed in Ukraine in the previous 24 hours, bringing the total to 218 confirmed cases.
 Three more patients from Chernivtsi had recovered from the disease.
 This brought up to four the number of recovered people: three adults and a child.
 Repeated laboratory tests showed no trace of the virus, and another Polymerase chain reaction (PCR) test had shown a negative reaction twice in a row.

 At 10:00 on 28 March, the Ministry announced that 93 more cases had been confirmed in Ukraine in the previous 24 hours, bringing the total to 311 confirmed cases.
 Three more people had died, bringing the total to eight.
 Another person had recovered, bringing the total to five (four adults and one child).
-There were reported cases in all parts of Ukraine, except the Kirovohrad Oblast.
+There were reported cases in all parts of Ukraine, except Kirovohrad Oblast.

 At 10:00 on 29 March, the Ministry announced that 109 new cases had been confirmed, bringing the total to 418.
 There had been 248 new reports of suspicion of the disease, bringing the total to 1966 since the start of the year.
-Four cases had been confirmed in the Kirovohrad Oblast.
-The two cases (one per the Dnipropetrovsk and Mykolaiv Oblasts) shown in the statistics for 28 March had been moved to the statistics for Kyiv.
+Four cases had been confirmed in Kirovohrad Oblast.
+The two cases (one per Dnipropetrovsk and Mykolaiv Oblasts) shown in the statistics for 28 March had been moved to the statistics for Kyiv.

 April 2020

-Since 6 April, wearing a face mask is required by the government in public places.
+On 6 April, wearing a face mask was required by the government in public places.
 In Kyiv, public places were clarified to include parks and streets.

 On 21 April, it was reported that the Ministry planned to request an extension of the quarantine until 12 May, albeit with some exceptions, such as opening libraries and museums.
 A day later, the government extended the quarantine measures until 11 May; all measures remained in place, with the exception of granting access to public transport to potential blood donors.